omahs/golem-docs/docs/Ncreators/javascript/examples/commands.md

 To ensure the proper sequence of execution, all calls must be awaited.
 We only handle the result of the second `run()` and ignore the others.

-Note: if you use this approach each, each command is sent separately to the provider and then executed.
+Note: If you use this approach, each command is sent separately to the provider and then executed.

 ![Commands prosaic](/assets/command_prosaic_log.png "Requestor script output logs")